pinglan753/Dinglab/index.md

 ---
 ---

-# Welcome to Dinglab of Tsinghua University
+# Welcome to Dinglab
+The Dinglab is a research group at Tsinghua University focused on AMO physics.
+The lab is particularly interested in Thorium 229, as well as other aspects relative to precision measurement.

 {% include section.html %}